-Fig. 2.34: Font property controls in annotation sources and filters.
+Fig. 2.34: Font property controls i n annotation sources an nd filters.

 There are three fonts available in ParaView: Arial, Courier, and Times.
 You can also supply an arbitrary TrueType font file (\.ttf) to use by selecting the File entry in the popup menu under Font Properties and clicking on the ... button to the right of the font file text field.
 A file selection dialog will appear letting you choose a font file from the file system on which paraview (or pvpython) is running.